frobware/xdwim/README.md

 Make xdotool DWIM.

 Also my first Rust program.
+I like what I see.